 Try To Maintain a Healthy Weight

 The overweight body has the possibility of pain in the back and other health issues.
-If you are overweight then trim it down that prevents the age-related back pain.
+If you are overweight then trim it down that prevents age-related back pain.

 Go To The Doctor

-If your back pain takes more time to improve my self-care then, you should go to the doctor.
+If your back pain takes more time to improve your self-care then, you should go to the doctor.
 There are some critical situations when your back pain leads to bladder problems, fever.
 And, if you do not improve with the rest and cause weakness.

 There are three basic reasons for leading the age-related back pain after the age of 50:

 - Less moisture and flexibility can build the disc-less effectively that also called Degenerative changes in discs and joints.